Aymanf-sherief/TwitterCloud/README.md

 ` python TwitterCloud.py `

-first run will check for (and create) a .json config file. use it to give your twitter api keys to the script enter the handle if the desired account. and that's it.
+first run will check for (and create) a .json config file, use it to give your twitter api keys to the script [how to create a twitter app](http://docs.inboundnow.com/guide/create-twitter-application/) enter the handle if the desired account. and that's it.